We may earn affiliate commissions for the recommended products. Learn more.

 Connectivity User device connects to a VPN serverUser device connects to a private networkConnection between multiple networksConnection between internal networks of multiple organizations

-User Access Individual usersIndividual usersOrganizations with multiple networksMultiple organizations with multiple networks
+User access Individual usersIndividual usersOrganizations with multiple networksMultiple organizations with multiple networks

-Use CasesPersonal use (protecting privacy, accessing geo-restricted content)Remote or traveling workersMulti-branch organizations, healthcare providers, educational institutionsTrusted partners, suppliers, customers
+Use casesPersonal use (protecting privacy, accessing geo-restricted content)Remote or traveling workersMulti-branch organizations, healthcare providers, educational institutionsTrusted partners, suppliers, customers

-DeploymentThe VPN client is installed on the user’s deviceThe VPN client is installed on the user’s deviceConfigured on a network devicesConfigured on network devices
+DeploymentThe VPN client is installed on the user’s deviceThe VPN client is installed on the user’s deviceConfigured on network devicesConfigured on network devices

 Here's what each point refers to:

 • Connectivity.
 It refers to the ability of a VPN to establish a secure and reliable connection between the user's device and the internet.
-In this table, we review each VPNs connectivity and how it connects to the network.

 • User access.
 User access refers to the level of accessibility and permissions users have when using a VPN.
 It can differ based on the type of VPN and its intended purpose.
-Some VPNs provide broader user access, allowing users to connect from multiple devices at once or access specific network resources.
+Some VPNs provide broader user access, allowing users to connect from multiple devices simultaneously or access specific network resources.
 Others may have limitations on simultaneous connections or restricted access to certain services or websites.

 • Deployment.
 Deployment refers to the setup and implementation of a VPN system.
 It may involve installing VPN software on devices, setting up VPN servers, configuring network devices, or utilizing cloud-based VPN solutions.